Steps for certification

 For whom is REDcert-EU relevant?

 The production of renewable energies and fuels from biomass is gaining in importance worldwide.
-For the European biofuels market, the EU created binding requirements for the sustainable production and processing of biomass in the Renewable Energy Directive (RED, 2009/28/EC) and its revision (RED II, 2018/2001/EC and RED III, 2023/2413).
+For the European biofuels market, the EU created binding requirements for the sustainable production and processing of biomass in the Renewable Energy Directive (RED).

 What are the advantages of REDcert-EU certification?

-Since RED II (in the future RED III) explicitly promotes the use of energy from renewable sources, the share of bioenergy to cover our energy needs will increase significantly in the future.
-Voluntary certification systems such as REDcert are considered an objective and reliable way to prove compliance with the sustainability criteria set out in the RED II / RED III.
+Since RED III explicitly promotes the use of energy from renewable sources, the share of bioenergy to cover our energy needs will increase significantly in the future.
+Voluntary certification schemes such as REDcert are considered an objective and reliable way to demonstrate compliance with the sustainability criteria set out in RED III.

 REDcert-EU certification therefore gives economic operators easy access to the European biofuels market and linked subsidies.
 In this way, they ensure the sustainable expansion of new sources of raw materials and help our society one step further on the path to greater responsibility for our future.